Sex Ed (The Office): Synopsis

-Andy Bernard (Ed Helms) uses the situation to host a sex education class, with the ulterior motive to learn if his former girlfriend Erin Hannon (Ellie Kemper) has been having sex with her current boyfriend Gabe Lewis (Zach Woods).
+Andy Bernard uses the situation to host a sex education class, with the ulterior motive to learn if his former girlfriend Erin Hannon has been having sex with her current boyfriend Gabe Lewis.
 During the lesson, he disturbs the office with pictures of genitalia, cannot come up with any negatives to sex besides STD's, and attempts to use a pencil for a condom demonstration.
 Distraught after realizing that they are having sex and after everyone mocks him, Andy throws a tantrum, hurling a box of pizza at the wall and storming out of the conference room.
 Gabe takes Andy to his cubicle and admonishes him for his behavior, revealing he is aware why Andy hosted the sex ed class.
 He explains to Andy that the only reason he asked Erin out was because Andy gave his blessing, which Andy reveals was just a result of his difficulty saying no to how politely Gabe asked him.
 Gabe tells Andy that he is going to let this whole situation slide this time and advises Andy to put Erin behind him.
-Andy is cheered up when he receives a pep talk from Darryl Philbin (Craig Robinson), despite Darryl having no idea what his problem is.
+Andy is cheered up when he receives a generic pep talk from Darryl Philbin, despite Darryl having no idea what his problem is.